ArthurEglin/SenSwiss2023/SenSwiss2023/GUI/README.md

 The user can save a picture of the camera image by clicking on the `Save image` button.
 The image will be saved in the `image_saved` folder as a **.png** file.
 The user can name the image file via the adjacent input field, in any case, the image will be saved with the current date and time.

-Finally, the user can fine tune the display of the processed signal by setting y-axis limits via the appropriate input fields (min and max), or can chose to set these values automatically by clicking on the `Auto` checkbox, the program will then automatically set the y-axis limits to the minimum and maximum values of the signal.
+Finally, the user can fine tune the display of the processed signal by setting y-axis limits via the appropriate input fields (min and max).
+Additionally, they can choose to set these values automatically by clicking on the `Auto` checkbox, the program will then automatically set the y-axis limits to the minimum and maximum values of the signal.
 The plot of the signal overtime can be saved via the `Save plot` button.
 The plot will be saved in the `plots_saved` folder as a **.csv** file.
 The user can name the plot file via the adjacent input field, in any case, the plot will be saved with the current date and time.

 The original idea was to use the intensity of the optical signal measured by a camera to detect the concentration of the sample.
 However, this method was found to be not sensitive enough.
 Hence, we decided to rely on the wavelenght shift, measured by a spectrometer to detect the concentration of the sample.